TDeVries/academic-kickstart/content/author/admin/_index.md

 [[social]]
   icon = "envelope"
   icon_pack = "fas"
-  link = "mailto:terrance@uoguelph.ca" # To link to Contacts widget, use "#contact"  # For a direct email link, use "mailto:test@example.org".
+  link = "#contact" # To link to Contacts widget, use "#contact"  # For a direct email link, use "mailto:test@example.org".

 [[social]]
   icon = "linkedin"